2011 Ocean Indicators Summary

 Length of the Upwelling Season

-Even though the strong winter storms ended in early April and the first puff of upwelling winds began on 6 April (day 95), significant amounts of upwelling did not begin until 9 June.
+Even though the strong winter storms ended in early April, and the first puff of upwelling winds was seen on 13 April (day 105), as noted above, significant amounts of upwelling did not begin until 9 June.
 The season ended early, on 13 September, resulting in an upwelling season that was 161 days in length, or 20% shorter than the climatological average.
-Despite the shortness of the season, some of the coldest waters of the decade were observed during the summer of 2010.

 Copepod Biodiversity (Species Richness)

-Species richness is simply the number of copepod species in plankton samples.
+Species richness is the number of copepod species in plankton samples.
 Monthly averaged values of copepod species composition continue to track the PDO and SST quite closely.
 When the PDO is negative, surface waters are cold, and the copepod community is dominated by only a few cold–water, subarctic species; however, when the PDO is positive, SSTs are warm, and the community is dominated by a greater number of warm–water, subtropical copepod species.
-We found very high values of species–richness values throughout 2010 that rivaled values from the 1998 El Niño event, thus given that the 2009-10 El Niño was judged as a relatively weak event (i.e., SST anomalies were not particularly warm), we are uncertain how to interpret these very high values of copepod biodiversity.
-Species richness is weakly correlated with coho survival one year in advance of their return to their natal streams to spawn, making this index a potentially useful forecasting tool.
-An average value of 13.2 species in 2010 suggests low coho returns in 2011.
+We found low values of species–richness values throughout 2011, an indication of improving ocean conditions.

 Northern Copepod Anomalies

-Copepods are transported to the Oregon coast, either from the north/northwest or from the east/south.
-Copepods that arrive from the north are cold-water species.
-They originate in the coastal Gulf of Alaska and are referred to as "northern copepods."
-The presence of northern copepods indicates that waters from the coastal Gulf of Alaska are being fed into the coastal California Current.
-The "northern copepod index" is the log biomass anomaly of three species of cold-water copepods: Calanus marshallae, Pseudocalanus mimus, and Acartia longiremis.
-The index is calculated monthly with the averaging period based on samples collected from 1996 to 2009.
+Copepods are transported to the Oregon coast, either from the north/northwest or from the west/south.
+Copepods that arrive from the north are cold–water species that originate from the coastal Gulf of Alaska; these are referred to as the "northern copepods."
+The "northern copepod index" is the log biomass anomaly of three species of cold–water copepods: Calanus marshallae, Pseudocalanus mimus, and Acartia longiremis.
+This index tracks closely with the PDO.
+This index was especially significant in summer 2011 because the log of the northern copepod biomass anomaly was the highest we have seen in recent years, indicating “good ocean conditions” in 2011.

 Biological Spring Transition